sgregnt/sgregnt.github.io/_pages/about.md

 I'm studying towards a PhD degree at [the University of Chicago](https://www.uchicago.edu/), in the depatment of [Statistics](https://galton.uchicago.edu/).
 My research is conducted under the supervision of [Prof. Lek-Heng Lim.](https://www.stat.uchicago.edu/~lekheng/)

 I'm interested in applying non-standard tools form abstract algebra and topolgy to the study of neural networks.
-Two most recent projects that I'm working on now are:

-## Announcements and latest whereabouts
+### Announcements and latest whereabouts
 - (_new_) I'm organizing 2019 SIAM mini-seminar on application of tropical geometry for machine learning (with focus on deep neural networks).
 - (_new_) I'm participating in [Oberwolfach Seminar: Mathematics of Deep Learning](https://www.mfo.de/occasion/1842b/www_view) taking place this Oct 14-20, 2018.
 - (_new_) During the summer of 2018  I've spand wonderful time working as Phd machine learning intern in Blink startup (2018 Haifa, Israel) working with Caffe, Theano and TensorFlow.

 ## Most recent research projects